 While traveling safely once meant simply securing your passport, now we must protect our online selves.
-Think of your mobile devices as your online passport.
-You’d never leave your passport laying around, giving access to your personal identity.
-But exposing your private information and identity is exactly what you do when you use your devices on unsecured public Wi-Fi while you travel, you could be exposing data that could make your online accounts vulnerable and put you at risk for identity theft.
+Think of your mobile device as your online passport.
+You’d never leave your passport laying around your hotel room, giving access to your personal identity.
+But by using unsecured public Wi-Fi while you travel, you could be exposing data that could make your online accounts vulnerable and put you at risk for identity theft.

 Here are three top spots you’re likely to spend some of your travel time, and how-to tips for using public Wi-Fi with caution at each one.

 If you’re flying to your destination, you may plan on catching up on emails or posting your status on social media.
 Some airports offer free, time-limited Wi-Fi, but whether it’s secure is always an unknown.
-When a Wi-Fi hotspot is unsecured, that means your data is unprotected.
+When a Wi-Fi hotspot is unsecured, that means data you transmit or receive is unprotected.
 Anybody on the same network could spy on your information if they have the know-how.
 If you do decide to use free public Wi-Fi, be careful about the types of sites you visit.
 It’s safest not to log in to any sites that require a password, because hackers could be using software kits to capture yours.
 Avoid any websites that hold any of your sensitive information, like banking sites or transactional sites on which you store credit card information.

-Coffee shops are havens for hackers who want to snoop on your online activities because people seem to connect to free Wi-Fi without thinking of the risks.
-Using specialized tools or fake hotspots, hackers could launch Man-in-the-Middle (MitM) attacks to get in between point A (your device) and point B (a website) to intercept any information.
-Without a virtual private network (VPN) like Norton WiFi Privacy to encrypt your connection, any information you send or receive on public Wi-Fi — like your social media logins, bank account credentials, and credit card numbers could be stolen easily.
+Coffee shops could be havens for hackers or others who want to eavesdrop on your online activities because people seem to connect to free Wi-Fi without thinking of the risks.
+Using specialized tools or fake hotspots, hackers could launch Man-in-the-Middle (MitM) attacks to get in between point A (your device) and point B (a website) to intercept information.
+Without a virtual private network (VPN) like Norton WiFi Privacy to encrypt your connection, any information you send or receive on public Wi-Fi — like your social media logins, bank account credentials, and credit card numbers — could be stolen.

 You’ve made it to your destination and are ready to start unwinding, but don’t get too relaxed about using your hotel’s Wi-Fi.
 As with airport Wi-Fi, hotel hotspots are not always secure — even with a password.
 After all, hotels specialize in hospitality, not information security.
 There’s no guarantee that the person who set up the Wi-Fi network turned on all the security features.
 And when patches for vulnerabilities are released for popular hotel routers, it may take a while for those patches to be implemented.

 When checking in, be sure to get the official name of the hotel’s Wi-Fi.
 Even then you should still be cautious about using the hotel Wi-Fi, unless you have a VPN to help protect your personal information.
-Browsing online for restaurants or local tourist attractions will be low-risk activities without a VPN, but it will be a good idea to avoid logging in to any sensitive online accounts.
+Browsing online for restaurants or local tourist attractions should be low-risk activities without a VPN, but it would be a good idea to avoid logging in to any sensitive online accounts.

 5 tips to reduce your risks on public Wi-Fi

-Your travel itinerary shouldn’t include having your identity stolen on public Wi-Fi, which could make you vulnerable to identity theft.
-With Norton WiFi Privacy, a new multi-device VPN service that makes your public Wi-Fi connections private and secure by encrypting your information, you won’t have to worry about your private information being spied on.
+Your travel itinerary shouldn’t include having your personal information stolen on public Wi-Fi, which could make you vulnerable to identity theft.
+With Norton WiFi Privacy, a multi-device VPN service that helps make your public Wi-Fi connections private and secure by encrypting your information, you won’t have to worry about your private information being spied on.

 - Start by selecting the most secure settings on your PCs, Macs, smartphones and tablets.
 Turn off any features that will automatically connect your device to any available Wi-Fi network.
 While you’re at it, turn off your Bluetooth unless you need to use it.